Panda Diplomacy: The departure of DC’s beloved pandas may signal a wider Chinese pullback

 The panda-related tension has even spilled into the hallways of the U.S. Senate.
 Last week, Pennsylvania Democrat John Fetterman complained about China buying up American farmland and added, “I mean, they’re taking back our pandas.
 You know, we should take back all their farmland.”

-That animosity has been at least partially shared by the Chinese people, where anti-American sentiments are on the rise.
+That animosity has been at least partially shared by the public in China, where anti-American sentiments are on the rise.
 Those sentiments developed into a perfect panda storm earlier this year when Le Le, a male panda on loan to the zoo in Memphis, died suddenly in February at the age of 24.
 Pandas generally live 15 to 20 years in the wild, while those in human care often live to be around 30.

 Le Le’s unexpected death prompted an explosion on Chinese social media platforms like Weibo, with widespread allegations that the Memphis zoo had mistreated the bear and its female companion, Ya Ya.
 The campaign gained intensity when photos circulated on the Internet of Ya Ya looking dirty and gaunt (by panda standards) with patchy fur.